ekumenlabs/training_notes_gazebo_ros_2019/lucas_scheinkerman/ROS_investigation.md

 ## Listing namespaces

 The first assignment was to list all the namespaces that exist in the current run of ROS.
-This was made by listing the present nodes after executing the 'empty_house' simulation and the 'keyboard_teleop' tool.
-Also, additional utilities like 'awk' and 'uniq' were used for listing namespaces without repetition.
+This was made by listing the present nodes after executing the `create_empty_world.launch` simulation and the `keyboard_teleop` tool.
+Also, additional utilities like `awk` and `uniq` were used for listing namespaces without repetition.
 The result was:

 ```console